A

 Property Schedule

 A structured list of properties or assets, including their values and attributes, submitted for insurance underwriting and risk planning.
-To learn more about validating the data on your property schedule, click here.

 Protection Class